DigitalPatterns/talospi/docs/setup/refdata.md

 # RefData

-To enable the Ref data service there is two parts.
+To enable the Ref data service there is three parts.
 The first is to seed the Postgres database with the DB schema using the refdata helm job.
-The second installs the [Postgrest API](https://postgrest.org)
+The second installs the [Postgrest API](https://postgrest.org), lastly the third setups the reference data service ui.

 ### RefData Seed